Ir0n2/Watch_Dogs_tools/README.md

 How to use CatPhish:

-cd catfish
+-cd catfish

-go run catPhishServer.go
+-go run catPhishServer.go